micamarietta/blogPosts/blogEight.md

 ab -> bb <br/>

 In order to determine whether our ARS terminates, we can look at our rules and determine a **measure function**.
 If there is a function or relation within the rules that is consistent (aka a measure function), then we can conclude that **our ARS terminates**.

-There are a few ways that Dr. Kurz laid out to elegantly create a measure function, but there is one strategy that I use consistently that I think is the easiest way to prove termination.
+The measure function follows the structure as follows: In an ARS (A, ->), the function f A -> N is a measure function if a -> b implies f(a) > f(b).
+There are elegant ways to showcase this relationship:

 In our current ARS, A, we can create a measure function by "assigning" or mapping **a -> 1 and b -> 2**.
 We can consider our rules in decimal notation.
 With this, we can edit our rules: